Tejasteju/PingPong/README.md

-# Just an easy two-player pong game
+# Simple two-player pong game
 ---
 You can change the **game speed** and **game point** by changing the values in the code.
 Added some minor features.